god-father-99/RJPOLICE_HACK_582_CrimeVision_03/README.md

-# Real-time Sharp objects Like (Knife and Scissor) Detection using YOLO and OpenCV
+# Real-time Sharp objects (Knife and Scissor) Detection 'For AI For Intelligent Camera Desicion Making'

 ## Overview